Maik Łukowicz

-Maik Łukowicz (born 1 February 1995) is a professional footballer who plays for German team Teutonia Ottensen as a forward.
-Born in Germany, he represented Poland at under-17 and under-20 levels.
+Maik Łukowicz (born 1 February 1995) is a professional footballer who plays as a forward for Dutch club Helmond Sport.
+Born in Germany, he represented Poland at youth level.

 Club career

-Born in Bremen, Germany, he began his career in the youth teams of his hometown club SV Werder Bremen, making his debut in their reserves on 25 April 2014 in a 1–2 home defeat to the reserves of Hannover 96 in the Regionalliga Nord.
+Born in Bremen, Germany, he began his career in the youth teams of his hometown club Werder Bremen, making his debut in their reserves on 25 April 2014 in a 2–1 home defeat to the reserves of Hannover 96 in the Regionalliga Nord.

 The following season, he scored 13 goals in 32 games as they achieved promotion to the 3.
 Liga.
 In their 2–2 draw at VfB Lübeck on 26 September 2014, he was accused of doing a Hitler salute, which is a criminal offence in Germany; he was cleared of this accusation by a court the following January.
 On 23 November 2014, he scored a hat-trick in a 4–3 win over the reserves of Eintracht Braunschweig.
 After the winter break, he did not net any goals until a 7–0 win against FT Braunschweig on 17 May 2015.

 On 28 August 2015, soon after beginning the 3.
-Liga campaign for Bremen II, Łukowicz was loaned to F.C.
-Hansa Rostock for the remainder of the season.
+Liga campaign for Bremen II, Łukowicz was loaned to Hansa Rostock for the remainder of the season.